clayrichardson/brrrr/README.md

 I'm not sure why this did not cause a compiler error or runtime error at that specific line, since the type is `map<string, string>`.
 Instead, it caused a segfault from all the recursions. `(╯ಥ╭╮ರೃ)╯︵ ┻━┻ `

 # Optimizations
 Prolly an AST or something like that.
+Passing all these strings around might not help with performance, but it makes the code easier to reason about.

 # Requirements
 1. GNU bash, version 3.2.57(1)-release (x86_64-apple-darwin14)